ETS-Android5/Utility-Bill-Calculator/README.md

 # Utility Bill Calculator
-This was my University final year project.
-The logic has been rewritten and the app is now connected to my back-end which retrieves latest bill prices.
-The project is a utility bill calculator that can be used as a financial planning application.
-It calculates Malaysia bill prices using their native value.
+This is a financial planner application that calculates Malaysia utlility bill prices using their native value.

 # Libraries
 1. Jackson (JSON to POJO)